Home » Meal Planning » How to Use Leftover Celery, Leftover Onions & Leftover Carrots

 None of us do this on purpose of course, but so many recipes call for just two stalks of celery or half an onion.
 It takes a lot of organization to make sure the leftover ingredients all get used!

 Is there an ingredient you frequently have in excess?
-For many, it's celery, onions and carrots.
+For many, it's celery, carrots and onions.
 They tend to come in large quantities in the grocery store, but many recipes call for just a small amount.

 Use the tips below to minimize food waste and creatively use your extra ingredients!
 It's great for frugal meal planning and great for the planet.